 To meet the requirements and goals established by the SWMA of 1988, Winter Park established a solid waste program that separates garbage, large and bulky items such as white goods, recyclables, and yard waste.
-Separation of these materials for handling and disposal were continued after the City transferred waste collection services from its now absent Sanitation Division in 1999 to Waste Management, and subsequently to Waste Pro in 2009.
+Separation of these materials for handling and disposal were continued after the City transferred waste collection services from its now absent Sanitation Division in 1999 to Waste Management.